BAC-DS/bac-ds.github.io/_posts/2025-06-01-dont-panic-datascientists.markdown

 ## What should you do about this?

 The job market waxes and wanes - that's the nature of life.
 But be prepared for what the market needs by:
-- keeping up-to-date with relevant skills (GenAI isn't going anywhere),
+- keeping up-to-date with relevant skills - GenAI isn't going anywhere, so get involved and learn where they hype ends and the value begins
-- building a project portfolio is great (if you can walk someone through some examples) and, crucially:
+- building a project portfolio is great, especially if you can walk someone through some examples... and, crucially:
 - __assume you won't be handed a clean dataset - or maybe even data at all!__ The thousands of data science/ML/AI/next-big-thing degrees and courses need to stop cutting to the chase, and _focus on the basics_.

 ### Data Engineering